beinformed2020/wda/content/_index.md

 #### Censorship

-- Government have acted maliciously in censoring doctors, nurses and NHS staff.
+- Governments have acted maliciously in censoring doctors, nurses and NHS staff.
 The people have the perfect right to hear what is going on in hospitals, and the medical profession have a duty to look after the public and to reassure them.
 (1)

-- The medical profession have not been allowed to let the public know that covid wards have been empty for months, nor that covid deaths have reached an all-time low for months, and this has unnecessarily added to the public’s distress and anxiety.
+- The medical profession has not been allowed to let the public know that covid wards have been empty for months, nor that covid deaths have reached an all-time low for months, and this has unnecessarily added to the public’s distress and anxiety.